stefanoborini/book-the-software-company/01-the-software-company.md

 be represented as follows:

 - handling of the runtime the software depends on (compilers, libraries etc).
-- software, its creation and its maintenance
+- creation of the software product.
-- documentation of the software
+- documentation of the software product.
-- testing of the software
+- testing of the software product.
 - handling of the infrastructure to perform testing, possibly hardware.
-- versions and releases of the software, and their interactions.
+- handling the strategy for versioning and releases of the software, and their interactions.
-- deployment of the software, either in house, off-site (e.g. with third parties), or in the cloud.
+- deployment of the software product, either in house, off-site (e.g. with third parties), or in the cloud.
-- interaction of the software with your core business
+- interaction of the software product with your core business.
 - interaction of software development process with your core business process.

 We will investigate each of these points in more details.